Hortencio Pereira

-Hortencio Pereira (born Hortencio Saluzinho Eduardo Vaz e Pereira; 11 January 1953), is a Konkani stage actor from Goa.
-He is a lyricist, writer, actor, comedian, and singer.
+Hortencio Saluzinho Eduardo Vaz e Pereira (born 11 January 1953), is an Indian actor, lyricist, playwright, comedian, and singer who primarily works on the Konkani stage.

 Early life

-He was born on 11 January 1953 at Curchorem to Custodio Jose Pereira, a Toddy Tapper from Chandor, Goa and Conceicao Vaz, a house-wife from Dabal, Goa.
+Hortencio Saluzinho Eduardo Vaz e Pereira was born on 11 January 1953 at Curchorem to Custodio Jose Pereira, a Toddy Tapper from Chandor, Goa and Conceicao Vaz, a house-wife from Dabal, Goa.
 He went to Guardian Angel High School in Curchorem and pass his S.S.C in 1971.
 He graduated in BA (psychology) from The Parvatibai Chowgule College, Margao, Goa in the Year 1975.
 While in the family were not inclined towards Tiatr, his elder brother, Late Chrispino Pereira would sing and act in local village Tiatrs.

 Career (1965–present)

 Acting

 Pereira portrayed in his first Tiatr "Sukh ani Dukh" in 1965 for the Chapel Feast at Pontemol, Curchorem when he was 12 years old.
 The Tiatr was written and directed by Shri.
 Jose Fernandes, one of the village directors at that time.
 He was later picked by Albert Colaco, a writer from Sanvorderm who scripted and presented his Tiatr "Nimnno Ekuch Pelo".
 His first commercial stint was in the Tiatr "Noxibantlim Khoddpam" by Jess Fernandes from Quepem in1968.
 He performed as a Lead Actor / Comedian for some of the topmost writers and directors of his times viz.
 Late.
 M. Boyer, Late.
 Remmie Colaco, Late.
-C. Alvares, Late.
-Prem Kumar, Late.
+C. Alvares, Prem Kumar, Late.
 Bab Petre, Late.
 Jacinto Vaz, Late.
 Airistedes Dias, Late.
 Alfred Rose, Late.
 Fr.
 Planton Faria, Late.
 Robin Vaz, John Claro, Mike Mehta, Joe Rose, Anil-Fatima, Wilmix-Sharon, C.D'Silva, Tony Dias, Anthony San, Mendes Brothers, Jr. Nelson, Rico Rod, Peter Roshan, Tausif de Navelim, Anil Olga, Late.
 William de Curtorim etc.

 Besides this, Hortencio also has performed in the Non-Stop Dramas directed by Late.
 Rosario Rodrigues, Late.
 Rosario Dias, Patrick Dourado, John D'Silva, Menino De Bandar, Pascoal Rodrigues, Milagres De Chandor, Menino Mario, Jose Rod, C. D'Silva, Christopher-Meena etc.

 Entry on stage as a comedian came about in Prem Kumar's Tiatr "Khotto Poiso" at first, which followed by C Alvares' Tiatr "Tuje Dolle" which later went to Gulf.
 In Tiatr "Tuje Dolle", the lead actor Remmie Colaco did not turn up.
 Hortencio landed up handling the lead and comedy roles simultaneously, showcasing two dialects who named Bardez and Salcette respectively.
 Along with Salcette and Bardez, he can also speak fluent Mangalorean Konkani and perform musical shows in Mangalore. he has also doled out performances in Hindi Orchestras.